vraudszus/ClanManager/README.md

     You can obtain the credential by performing steps 1-3 from [this](https://genezio.com/deployment-platform/blog/google-sheets-as-apis/#step-2-create-a-service-account-and-generate-a-key-file) guide.
 You need to grant the service account editor permissions.
     Copy&Paste the contents of the downloaded `.json` file to this variable.
+  - `DISCORD_WEBHOOK` URL of Discord webhook for a channel to post promotion requirements to.
+    Read [this](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) article to learn more.

 ## Usage